Yeeldx/frontend-clone/README.md

-# HalalSwap Interface
+# Yeeldx Interface

-An open source interface for HalalSwap -- a protocol for decentralized exchange on Polygon.
+An open source interface for Yeeldx -- a protocol for decentralized exchange on Polygon.

 Enabling users to:

-- Add and remove their liquidity positions on HalalSwap protocol
+- Add and remove their liquidity positions on Yeeldx protocol
-- Swap tokens on HalalSwap protocol
+- Swap tokens on Yeeldx protocol

 Useful links: